Home » All Products » PALS Certification

 Countries and territories served

-Health Care Providers Who Love Our ACLS Certifications
+Health Care Providers Who Love Our PALS Certifications

 Our ACLS, PALS & BLS Courses are accredited by the Post Graduate Institute for Medicine, offering Category 1 CEU credits.
 Therefore these certifications are also Joint Commission compliant.